 All Flashcards

-What is the purpose of the base case in recursion?
+What is the definition of Recursion?

-The base case and the recursive call.
+A method that has two parts: a base case and the recursive call.

 What does the following code output?